Ayms/node-Tor/README.md

 ## Install :

-Until it is fully integrated into node.js's official version, you need the following to install node-Tor :
+For the record, you need the following to run node-Tor :

 	node.js version >= v0.7.5 (getDiffieHelman function needed)
-	openssl version >= 1.0.1c (aes counter mode encryption required) python >= 2.6 (node.js's requirement)
+	openssl version >= 1.0.0a (aes counter mode encryption required) python >= 2.6 (node.js's requirement)

+####Current release of node.js is v0.8.4 with openSSL 1.0.0f

 Then as usual :